brenoserafini/nodejs-api-without-express/README.md

 # About

-REST API without frameworks (as Express.js) in NodeJS.
+Just a REST API without frameworks (as Express.js) in NodeJS for study purposes.